 Cheltenham Motor Club

 Doune Hill Climb has received a number of grant awards following on from its forced closure due to the 2001 Foot and Mouth outbreak.
 When the land was re-opened for business and the club reviewed the track in what were fresh eyes due to the year that had been lost, it was very clear that an action plan to bring the hill up to current safety standards was needed.
 The implementation of this plan covered everything from radio communications to the major achievement of re-surfacing the whole hill and improving the barrier condition and positioning.
-Tim Thomson, Chairman of the Lothian Car Club commented "Without the support of the BMSTT (and the MSA) grants the club would have found it difficult to maintain its status and improve the safety aspects of the venue, but with a continuing improvement plan the grant aid received to date provides us with a promising future."
+Tim Thomson, Chairman of the Lothian Car Club commented "Without the support of the BMSTT (and Motorsport UK) grants the club would have found it difficult to maintain its status and improve the safety aspects of the venue, but with a continuing improvement plan the grant aid received to date provides us with a promising future."

 Lothian Car Club